hhalperin/hhalperin/README.md

 I'm Harrison.

-Sometimes I write code.
+I just want to make models and optimize them.

-I like the bridge between tech & finance.
+I like the bridge between tech & finance, and I want to utilize cloud when it makes sense.

 I'm passionate about optimization, automation, ML/AI, and cloud stuff.